nelsonbulaun/fiscord/README.md

 ## Future Improvements
 * Implementation of voice chat, sending emojis or images, Roles for servers, nicknames, and the ability to upload personalized emotes.
 * Currently, changing the avatars of Users and Servers occurs through uploading an image url.
 Implementation of file uploading would be a consideration to upgrade this.
+* Notifications are not saved, although notifications for each server and chat occur when a user is online, unseen messages that occur while a user is not logged on is yet to be implemented.